 You may already be familiar with the Grand Arch, though it has been made even better now with sweeping views of the garden, thanks to the demolition of the surrounding walls.
 As you climb the stairs, you will spot intricate motifs depicting Chinese mythology.

-The view from the top of the stairwell makes it a good space to catch the sunrise or sunset, and even catch sight of the neighbouring HDB flats in the horizon.
+The view from the top of the stairwell makes it a good space to catch the sunrise or sunset, and even catch sight of the neighbouring HDB flats on the horizon.
 It also marks the west entrance of the garden.

 Here, you learn more about the attractions beyond just their IG-worthy looks.

 Catch another much-needed break from the heat at the new Jurong Lake Gardens Gallery, which details the evolution of the garden from the 1970s up until today.
-The use of archived pictures, memorabilia, and interactive displays make it akin to visiting a museum.
+The use of archived pictures, memorabilia, and interactive displays makes it akin to visiting a museum.

 If the walk has made you peckish, swing by Canopy, a pet-friendly cafe right beside the gallery with an open view of the greenery outside, making for a hybrid el fresco makan pit stop.